kunsal/taskee/README.md

 - User can register
 - User can login
 - User can add task
-- User can view list of task
+- User can view list of tasks
 - User can update task due date
 - User can mark task as completed or open